GogiPuttar/adityanairswebsite.github.io/_posts/2024-03-15-SearchAndRescue.md

 <br>

-All ROS2 nodes run on the Jetson, and can be activated and visualized using an external computer through `ssh -Y` over WiFi, while using the same ROS2 distro (`humble` in my case).
+All ROS2 nodes run on the Jetson, and can be activated and visualized using an external computer through `ssh -Y` over WiFi, using the same ROS2 distro (`humble` in my case).
-Wireless communication with ROS2 can be unreliable however, and a wired connection is recommended whenever possible.
+Wireless communication with ROS2 can be quite unreliable however, and a wired connection is recommended whenever possible, *especially* for testing.

 <br>